F1sh-org/F1sh-example/README.md

 ## Introduction
 This is the quickstart example project for F1sh, a library for controlling a robot using a web interface, packed in a single header file.

-The library is designed to work with "BANHTE" - Stemist Club's motor driver board which containes 4 motors and 6 servos powered by an Adafruit's PCA9685 and processed using ESP32 microcontrollers.
+The library is designed to work with F1sh's motor driver board which containes 4 motors and 6 servos powered by an Adafruit's PCA9685 and processed using ESP32 microcontrollers.
 ESP8266 are not tested and supported.
 However, we expects it should work properly with ESP8266 with minimal tweaks

 ## Credit